-This policy and its associated procedures form a framework which protects our stakeholders from occupational injury and ill health and prevents harm to the environment.
+This policy and its associated procedures form a framework which protects our stakeholders from occupational injury and ill health.
 This framework is built on the following key principles:

-- Aspiring to 'Best Practice' in health, safety, and environmental protection, - Complying with relevant legislation and implementing an appropriate health, safety, and environmental management system; and - Recognising that health, safety, and a safe and secure environment is essential for good management, and should be prioritised at all levels within the organisation and supported through training and development.
+- Aspiring to 'Best Practice' in health & safety by adhering to the principles of ISO 45001:2018, (Occupational health and safety management systems). - Complying with relevant legislation and implementing an appropriate health & safety management system; and - Recognising that health & safety is essential for good management and should be prioritised at all levels within the organisation and supported through training and development.